 The K-9 Unit is part of the Field Services Division.
-Deputy Ian Pegan-Naylor with partner Thor, Deputy Mike Gray with partner Cade and Deputy Kyler Rosin with partner Kalo are currently assigned as K-9 officers.
+Deputy Jackson Bradley with partner Thor, Deputy Shane Roelofs with partner Jocko and Deputy Kyler Rosin with partner Kalo are currently assigned as K-9 officers.
 Our K-9 units are on call 24 hours a day, 7 days a week, 365 days a year to serve the needs of the citizens and visitors of Grand Traverse County.

 Function of K-9 Units